Is Sushi Healthy for You To Eat?

 Spicy Tuna Roll

-For those asking: “Is sushi a healthy food?”, rolls like the spicy tuna roll can be a mixed bag.
-While tuna is a lean source of protein and omega-3s, the addition of spicy mayonnaise significantly increases the calorie and fat content.
+Sushi like spicy tuna rolls can be a mixed bag.
+While tuna is a lean source of protein and omega-3s, the addition of spicy mayonnaise significantly increases the calorie and fat content of the roll.

 This creamy topping often overshadows the roll’s healthier elements, like fresh fish and vegetables.
 To keep your sushi meal on the healthier side, opt for a simple tuna roll without the mayonnaise or ask for the spicy sauce on the side to better control portions.